cleanlab/cleanvision/.github/pull_request_template.md

 ## References

-> Do you have any relevant URLs or Wiki pages that could help give background information for the changes in this Pull-Request?
-These are usually StackOverflow posts, Notion wiki pages, Wikipedia articles, or links to APIs and Documentation of third-party packages.
+> Include any extra information that may be helpful to reviewers of your Pull-Request here (e.g. relevant URLs or Wiki pages that could help give background information).
+If relevant, please include additional code snippets (and their outputs/return values) showing alternative ways to use your newly added methods.

 -